-Dr. Mitchell received a bachelor of science in Biochemistry “With distinction” from Tennessee State University and her medical degree from the Medical College of Virginia in Richmond.
+Dr. Mitchell received a bachelor of science in biochemistry “with distinction” from Tennessee State University and her medical degree from the Medical College of Virginia in Richmond.
 In 1973, while attending medical school, Dr. Mitchell entered the Air Force and received a commission through the Health Professions Scholarship Program.
-She entered active duty after completion of her internship and residency in Internal Medicine at Meharry Medical College and a fellowship in Medical Oncology at Georgetown University.
+She entered active duty after completing her internship and residency in internal medicine at Meharry Medical College and a fellowship in medical oncology at Georgetown University.

 Dr. Mitchell holds leadership positions in the American Society of Clinical Oncology, the National Medical Association, and serves on the editorial board of the Journal of the National Medical Association.

-Among her many honors, Dr. Mitchell has received The ‘Tree of Life’ Award which recognizes health professionals who are committed to making a difference in community health.
-Recipients of this coveted award have made extraordinary contributions to health management in both the local and global community.
-Dr. Mitchell was awarded the American Cancer Society’s Cancer Control Award for her significant commitment to research, education, and diversity and Research Award by the Council of Women Physicians of The National Medical Association.
-In 2010 she was selected for the National Cancer Care Physician of the Year Award in recognition of her outstanding contribution of time and talent.
-Other awards for Dr. Mitchell include the 2009 Looking Glass Award presented by the Living With Cancer Foundation and the Women in Medicine Research Award from the National Medical Association.
-She was selected as the 2011 Practitioner of the Year Award by the Philadelphia County Medical Society and was recently selected for The American Society of Clinical Oncology Humanitarian Award for 2012 .
+Among her many honors, Dr. Mitchell has received The ‘Tree of Life’ Award, which recognizes health professionals who are committed to making a difference in community health.
+Recipients of this coveted award have made extraordinary contributions to health management in both the local and global communities.
+Dr. Mitchell was awarded the American Cancer Society’s Cancer Control Award for her significant commitment to research, education, and diversity.
+In 2010, she was selected for the National Cancer Care Physician of the Year Award in recognition of her outstanding contribution of time and talent.
+Other awards for Dr. Mitchell include the 2009 Looking Glass Award presented by the Living with Cancer Foundation and the Women in Medicine Research Award from the National Medical Association.

 On a personal note, Dr. Mitchell enjoys gardening, quilting, and listening to jazz and rock music while spending time with her family.
-She and husband Delmar, have been married forty-two years and have two daughters, Dale and DeAnna, and a granddaughter Gabriella.
+She and husband Delmar, have been married forty-five years and have two daughters, Dale and DeAnna, a granddaughter, Gabriella and grandson, Jude.